SmdhMdep/ckanext-privatedatasets/README.md

 This CKAN extension allows a user to create private datasets that only certain users will be able to see.
 When a dataset is being created, it's possible to specify the list of users that can see this dataset.
 In addition, the extension provides an HTTP API that allows to add users programmatically.

+Now updated to work with 2.9 and uses the granular visiabiliy framework to help create this.

 This project is part of [FIWARE](http://www.fiware.org).

 Installation
 ------------
 Install this extension in your CKAN instance is as easy as install any other CKAN extension.

+* Please make sure to install ckanext-granularvisiabiliy first.

 * Activate your virtual environment
 ```